-Important note: in the following manual we will describe all commands, buttons and keyboard shortcuts as they come with FontLab Studio, without any customizations.
-If you changed the interface but want to follow the manual, reset all changes with the Reset All button in the Customize dialog box.
+✓ Important note: in the following manual we will describe all commands, buttons and keyboard shortcuts as they come with FontLab Studio, without any customizations.
+If you changed the interface but want to follow the manual, reset all changes with the Reset buttons on the Toolbars, Keyboard and Menu pages of the Customize dialog box.

-Faster Method to Customize Toolbars
+Faster Method to Customize Commands

-You can customize toolbars without opening the Customize dialog box by pressing and holding the COMMAND key on the keyboard and dragging buttons between toolbars.
+You can customize toolbars and menus without opening the Customize dialog box by pressing and holding the ALT key on the keyboard and dragging buttons between toolbars or toolbars and menu.